 The map document you publish as a feature service can contain layers that have different coordinate systems.
 When clients access the feature service, the feature service translates the coordinate system if needed.
 For example, if a client inserts a feature through a feature service using a coordinate system that is different from the coordinate system of the layer, the feature service converts the feature's coordinate system to match the layer's coordinate system before storing the new feature.
 Spatial queries involving geometries also convert to the layer's coordinate system before being applied to return the correct results.

 You can define attribute joins for layers or tables in the map document.
 When you publish a map service with feature access capability to a GIS Server site, joined columns are included in the map service but are not included in the feature service.
 The feature service includes only the columns from the join table (the table or feature class on which you defined the join).
 If symbology for the layer is based on a joined column, the map service includes the renderer you used to symbolize features, but the feature service reverts to a simple renderer.
-If the renderer in the layer is based on a column from the left most feature class in the join, the map server and feature server include the renderer.
+If the renderer in the layer is based on a column from the leftmost feature class in the join, the map server and feature server include the renderer.

 You cannot publish joined data to an ArcGIS Enterprise portal or ArcGIS Online.
 Remove joins before publishing a feature service (hosted feature layer) to either of these applications.
+If you need to include related data in a hosted feature layer and your source data is in a geodatabase, you can create a relationship class.

 Additional geodatabase functionality